tmpmachine/codetmp/README.md

 Read more at https://github.com/tmpmachine/divless-html.

 ## Development
-This project is developed using plain JavaScript, so you might have a hard time to navigate around the codebase.
-I don't plan to change this into TS or anything, sorry!
-I want to see how far can this project go with plain JavaScript.

 There are two main directories : `/codetmp` for the IDE, and `/cpreview` for file preview (works like file hosting).

 ### Building and Running The Project
-I host the project on firebase hosting, but you can run the project just fine without installing [firebase-tools](https://www.npmjs.com/package/firebase-tools).
+I host the project in firebase hosting, but you can run the project just fine without installing [firebase-tools](https://www.npmjs.com/package/firebase-tools).
 I've prepared a server setup using [express](https://www.npmjs.com/package/express).

 Run below commands for initial setup and running the servers :
 ```